jbruws/acsim/README.md

 Features:

 - Written in Rust (blazingly fast btw) and completely JS-free by default
-- Website frontend is completely data-driven; you can change it in any way (as long as you keep handlebars templates)
+- Website frontend is completely data-driven; you can change it in any way (as long as you keep the handlebars templates and general file structure)
 - Supports both SQLite and Postgres databases

-The engine is still in active development.
-Expect some bugs, missing features and drastic changes in design.

 # Installation